Skip to content

 Another famous tourist attraction that one should not miss when in the country is the National Museum of Mauritania.

 Located in Nouakchott, the museum is quite large and has two storeys.
-It displays excellent collections from the heritage and history of the country, including pottery, jewellery, clothing, sculptures, statues, and musical instruments.
-The exhibits tell the story of the country, almost from the stone age to the present time, and show how the people of the past lived and interacted with one another.
+It displays excellent collections of the country’s heritage and history, including pottery, jewellery, clothing, sculptures, statues, and musical instruments.
+The exhibits tell the country’s story, almost from the Stone Age to the present, and show how the people of the past lived and interacted with one another.

-There are three exhibition rooms in this museum, two of which are permanent, where the collections are always the same and available for display all the time.
-The third room, however, is a temporary exhibition.
-That means the displayed collections change on a regular basis.
+There are three exhibition rooms in this museum.
+Two of them are permanent, where the collections are always the same and available for display.
+The third room, however, is a temporary exhibition, which means the displayed collections change on a regular basis.

-These, along with the museum, make a fantastic tourist attraction, a perfect place to learn about the country in terms of its great culture, history and heritage.
+These, along with the museum, make a fantastic tourist attraction, a perfect place to learn about the country’s great culture, history, and heritage.

 4. Ancient Ksour of Ouadane, Chinguetti, Tichitt and Oualata

-The second UNESCO World Heritage Site in Mauritania is basically four ancient towns that were established sometime in the 11th century.
-Back in the day, these four towns were transit zones for the trans-Saharan trade caravans that gradually turned the towns into great commercial, economic and cultural hubs.
+The second UNESCO World Heritage Site in Mauritania consists of four ancient towns established in the 11th century.
+These four towns were transit zones for the trans-Saharan trade caravans, which gradually turned them into great commercial, economic, and cultural hubs.
 That is why they are themed by Saharan culture.

 All four towns are located in the desert yet are far from one another.
-And despite their common Saharan themes, each one is quite distinct from the rest.
+Despite their common Saharan themes, each one is quite distinct from the others.

-The best preserved one happens to be Ouadane, which is further to the north of the country.
-Chinguetti has a library containing precious manuscripts dating back to the 11th century and showing the writing systems the Berbers used in the trade back then.
-Tichitt is characterised by its salt mines, and Oualata has beautiful colourful houses.
+The best preserved one is Ouadane, further north of the country.
+Chinguetti has a library containing precious manuscripts dating back to the 11th century and showing the writing systems the Berbers used in the trade.
+Its salt mines characterise Tichitt, and Oualata has beautiful colourful houses.

 5. Plage de Nouakchott